Camp maps and points of interest

 Camp Topographic Map >

-This map was updated to include recent land acquisitions.
+The topographic map was updated to include recent land acquisitions.
 Map by CTF Member Mark Brunner.
 Thanks, Mark!

 Dirt Line Maps

 The Dirt Line, a grassroots trail advocacy campaign made up of volunteers, maintains a network of mountain bike trails throughout the camp.
+A fund for monetary donations has been set up to help support this trail network.
+And be sure to check out their latest video on the camp’s trails.

 Dirt Line Map – Mountain bike trails >